Dee Why

-Dee Why /diːˈwaɪ/ is a coastal suburb of northern Sydney, in the state of New South Wales, Australia, 18 kilometres north-east of the Sydney central business district.
+Dee Why (/diː ˈwaɪ/) is a coastal suburb of northern Sydney, in the state of New South Wales, Australia, 18 kilometres north-east of the Sydney central business district.
 It is the administrative centre of the local government area of Northern Beaches Council.

 History

 Name

 The reasons for Dee Why's name remain unclear.
 The earliest reference to it is a pencil note in surveyor James Meehan's field book, "Wednesday, 27th Sept, 1815 Dy Beach - Marked a Honey Suckle Tree near the Beach".
 What it meant to him is not clear, but various claims have been put forward, including: